We Don’t Have the Money – How Can We Afford Building-out Broadband?

 - Strong resistance by incumbent ISPs to losing their stated customer base

-Successfully dealing with these challenges requires focus and effort on an ongoing basis.
-Planning and budgeting to meet these challenges are necessary to avoid pitfalls and ensure success.
+Planning, engagement, and ongoing outreach to meet these challenges are necessary to avoid pitfalls and ensure success.
+While the initial focus is often on the investment in the network build, it is equally important to invest in ensuring that the network is sustainable and that your long-term community-based goals are achieved.
 This requires empirical evidence and objective analysis to demonstrate how the benefits from a network investment outweigh the costs, which is needed to build buy-in around common goals and counter objections that may be based on unfounded claims.

 In addition, municipalities and utilities need to understand how to impact demand at a micro-level in order to turn a positive return on investment in an area where there was not enough of a business case for the private sector to invest in broadband.
 Many network builds have had challenges becoming sustainable because they have taken a build it and they will come approach.

 Instead, the value of broadband needs to be personalized to individual businesses, organizations and households to grow the business case for broadband investment.
-In addition to traditional sales and marketing efforts, increasing take rates and demand for higher value network services requires community engagement, driving demand, and incentivizing implementation – at SNG we call this driving broadband utilization.
+In addition to traditional sales and marketing efforts, increasing take rates and demand for higher value network services requires community engagement, driving demand, and incentivizing implementation – at SNG we call this driving broadband utilization and community benefits.
 This is an essential element to building an economic case for investing in broadband.

 A New Paradigm